 The finance lease obligation increased due to the adoption of IFRS 16 leases (effective January 1, 2019), where any leases that are operating in nature for accounting purposes that have a lease period extending more than one year, are capitalized.
 The increase in Q2 2019 is a direct result of the lease for the corporate office.
-The decrease in Q3 and Q4 2019 is a direct result of paying monthly lease payments during the period.
+The subsequent decrease is a direct result of paying monthly lease payments during those periods.